Harpdog Brown & the Uptown Blues Band

-Canada’s Classic Bluesman, Harpdog Brown has a brand new album out.
-It’s called For Love & Money and it’s unlike anything you’ve heard from Dog!
+Canada’s Classic Bluesman, Harpdog Brown’s album For Love & Money is unlike anything you’ve heard from Dog!
 It’s a little bit Chicago and a lotta New Orleans and it’s guaranteed to move ya!

 Harpdog Brown has grown a reputation as a real-deal purveyor of classic electric blues.
 Think of the old Chess Records and Sun Records of the late ’40s and early ‘50s.
 These days he’s been touring more and more as Harpdog Brown & the Uptown Blues Band – a vintage New Orleans Blues sound featuring slide trombone, keyboards, bass and drums and often a sax and clarinet.
 Still a vintage vibe, just a different vintage!
 This music will move you!
 They perform mostly originals yet they often include great songs of the masters from that era.
 Think Louis Jordan, Satchmo, Sonny Boy Williamson, Wynonie Harris, even Duke Ellington.
 Audiences are raving about this new show!